jaimedantas/EECS6446_Project/README.md

 Welcome to `EECS6446` course project.
 In the first phase of this project, you will deploy a sample application based on microservice architecture on a `Kubernetes` cluster.
-Then you exercise various autoscaling strategies to handle/investigate flactuations in the applied workload to your cluster.
+Then you exercise various pre-defined autoscaling strategies to handle/investigate flactuations in the applied workload to your cluster.

 In fact, the first phase of the project is like a tutorial that you need to follow the steps mentioned in the below table.
 We also provided a complete walk-through of all steps here: [Phase 1 Tutorial](https://youtu.be/DKAhQk7W1Rw).